Top 22 Examples of New Product Release Emails (2026)

 18. Bonsai

-In this product release email, Team Bonsai shares that you can bundle multiple invoices into one & collect payment for them all at once—then they show a screenshot of such an invoice bundle live from their product’s dashboard to remove any ambiguity as to how this feature works.
+Bonsai is a time-tracking, invoicing, and expense management solution for freelancers and small business owners.
+In this product release email, Bonsai shares that you can bundle multiple invoices into one and collect payment for them all at once.
+To do this, they show a screenshot of such an invoice bundle live from their product’s dashboard.

 bonsai-feature-introduction-email-example